coredns/coredns.io/content/middleware/etcd.md

 +++
 title = "etcd"
 description = "*etcd* enables reading zone data from an etcd instance.
 The data in etcd has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
-It should also work just like SkyDNS. " weight = 10 tags = [  "middleware" , "etcd" ] categories = [ "middleware" ] date = "2017-07-24T15:25:40+00:00"
+It should also work just like SkyDNS." weight = 10 tags = [ "middleware", "etcd" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.835659"
 +++

 The etcd middleware makes extensive use of the proxy middleware to forward and query other servers